ShadowOO7/Real-Time-Face-Mask-Detector-With-E-mail-Alert-/README.md

-# New Initial Project

-This repository was reset to start from a clean initial state.
-See `START_HERE.md` for the step-by-step process for this reset and how to upload your new project files.
 # Real-time Face Mask Coverage Detector (OpenCV + MobileNetV2)

 A real-time face mask detector and *approximate coverage* visualizer built with OpenCV and TensorFlow/Keras.